 |With a lifetime mortgage, you can remain in your home for the rest of your life and you do not have to make regular payments unless you choose to do so.
 This is because the amount you owe to the lender is usually paid back from the proceeds of the sale of your home after death, or if you move into permanent long-term care.||If you sell all or part of your home through a home reversion plan, you will receive considerably less than the current market value.|

 |For lifetime mortgages, a 'no negative equity guarantee' applies which means that when the property is sold after you die or have moved into permanent long-term care, you or your beneficiaries will not have to repay more than the sale proceeds.
 Even if they are less than the amount owed.||Equity release may affect your entitlement to state grants and benefits.|

 |With home reversion plans, although this involves selling part or all of your property, you retain the right to live there, rent free, until you die or move permanently into long-term care.||Equity release will inevitably reduce the amount you have in your estate.|

 |The money released from both lifetime mortgages and home reversion plans is tax free.||It’s usually a lifetime decision and therefore not for short-term financial need.|

 Take a look at this short film to see how Jeff used equity release to help fund his retirement:

-Our sister company, Just Retirement Solutions, offers an equity release advice service that could help you decide if equity release is right for you.
+HUB Financial Solutions - part of the Just Group, offers an equity release advice service that could help you decide if equity release is right for you.